-Current participants include Council and/or environmental group representatives from Ararat, Ballarat, Banyule, Bayside, Bellarine (Ocean Grove, Queenscliffe), Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Darebin, Frankston, Glen Eira, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Maroondah, Maribyrnong, City of Melbourne, Mitchell, Monash, Moonee Valley, Moorabool, Moreland, Moonee Valley, Mornington Peninsula, Nillumbik, Stonnington, Warrnambool, Whitehorse, Wyndham and Yarra Ranges local government areas.
+Participants in our network (Affiliates in bold italic) come from Albury-Wodonga, Ararat, Ballarat, Banyule, Bass Coast, Bayside, Bellarine (Ocean Grove), Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Darebin, Frankston, Glen Eira, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Macedon, Maribyrnong, Maroondah, City of Melbourne, Merri-bek, Mitchell, Monash, Moonee Valley, Moorabool, Mornington Peninsula, Nillumbik, Portland, Queenscliffe, Stonnington, Warrnambool, Whitehorse, Whittlesea, Wyndham, Yarra, Yarra Ranges, and Yarriambiack areas.